 Quality of Dentist in Costa Rica

-Dental treatment in Costa Rica varies and is of high quality.
-Most of the dentists speak English fluently so you won’t have any problems indicating the treatment you need.
+Most dentists speak English fluently, so you won’t have any problems communicating the treatment you need.

 Moreover, in Costa Rica, major dental clinics offer a lifetime warranty on dental implants and have a solid track record of replacing failed implants.